Novo Nordisk is organised under Danish law as a public limited liability company.

 The Board may issue new shares or buy back shares in accordance with authorisations granted by the general meeting and recorded in the meeting minutes.

-All A shares are held by Novo A/S, a Danish public limited liability company fully owned by the Danish self-governing foundation, the Novo Nordisk Foundation.
+All A shares are held by Novo Holdings A/S, a Danish private limited liability company fully owned by the Danish self-governing foundation, the Novo Nordisk Foundation.
 The A shares are not listed but are in principle transferable.
-However, according to the Articles of Association of the Foundation, the A shares cannot be divested by Novo A/S or the Foundation.
+However, according to the Articles of Association of the Foundation, the A shares cannot be divested by Novo Holdings A/S or the Foundation.

 The B shares are listed on Nasdaq Copenhagen and on the New York Stock Exchange as American Depository Receipts (ADRs) under the symbol NVO, and there are no transferability restrictions on the B shares.

-The A shares held by Novo A/S currently represent 21.50% of the capital and 73.25% of the total number of votes in the company.
-In addition, Novo A/S holds 6.55% of the total capital as B shares.
-Holding 28.05% of the total share capital, Novo A/S controls 75.48% of the total number of votes.
-The figures related to the number of votes do not take into account treasury shares (own shares) held by Novo Nordisk.
+As of 11 May 2020, the A shares held by Novo Holdings A/S represent 22.9% of the total share capital and 74.8% of the total number of votes in the company.
+In addition, the B shares held by Novo Holdings A/S as of 28 April 2020 represent 5.5% of the total share capital and 1.8% of the total number of votes.
+Holding 28.3% of the total share capital, Novo Holdings A/S controls 76.6% of the total number of votes.
+Treasury shares are included in the above, however voting rights of treasury shares cannot be exercised.

 Novo Nordisk is not aware of the existence of any agreements between shareholders on the exercise of votes or control.